Dr. Lawrence Hall

 Dr. Jing Wang

-Jing Wang, PhD, is an instructor III and Director of Broadening Participation in Computing in the Department of Computer Science and Engineering.
+Jing Wang, PhD, is a Professor of Instruction and Director of Broadening Participation in Computing in the Department of Computer Science and Engineering.
 She received her PhD in 2005 from Vanderbilt University.
 Throughout her career, Dr. Wang has been actively involved in the important mission of broadening participation in computing.
 She serves as the faculty advisor of Women in Computer Science and Engineering student organization since 2013 and has created multiple programs for mentoring and outreach.
 Dr. Wang has disseminated her work through national conferences, and has published in multiple peer-reviewed journals.
 She is a recipient of 2011 USF Outstanding Undergraduate Teaching award and 2020 USF Women in Leadership & Philanthropy Dr. Katherine Moore Faculty Excellence Award.

 Dr. Alfredo Weitzenfeld